 Annually, Polish users spend around 190 dollars online.
 There are 25 million internet users and the penetration rate of Poland is 65 percent.
 The online buyers are around 11 million.
-The size of Polish B2C market is 4.7 billion dollars.
+The size of the Polish B2C market is 4.7 billion dollars.
 The demographics of Poland vary according to age as seen above:

 - Aged 0-14 years 14.6%